ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 ## Create a trusted profile for the instance
 {: #imd-trusted-profile-config}

 Trusted profiles for compute resource identities is a feature that lets you assign an IBM Cloud IAM identity to an IBM Cloud resource, such as a virtual server instance.
 You can call any IAM-enabled service from an instance without having to manage and distribute IAM secrets to the instance.
-Trusted profiles can be created within the token exchange process and linked to the instance.
+You can create a trusted profile when you generate an IAM token from an instance identity access token and link it to the instance.
 For more information, see [Using a trusted profile to call IAM-enabled services](/docs/vpc?topic=vpc-imd-trusted-profile-metadata).

 ## Enable or disable the instance metadata service
 {: #imd-metadata-service-enable}